 Stainless steel has numerous applications, ranging from cars to jewelry.
 Reshaping stainless steel for different applications is only possible when you use different metal cutting tools, namely;

-The angle grinder is a portable handheld tool that is famous for abrasive cutting.
-However, operators find it very suitable for cutting stainless steel due to its high cutting force.
-Additionally, this tool can cut both thin and thick stainless-steel plates or sheets.
+The angle grinder is a portable handheld tool famous for abrasive cutting.
+However, due to its high cutting force, operators find it very suitable for cutting stainless steel.
+This tool can also cut thin and thick stainless-steel plates or sheets.

 Another handheld tool is Dremel.
 Due to the design of the reinforced resin cutting wheel, it can cut stainless steel and aluminum.
 Hence, this property makes it possible to cut high-carbon steel.

 The chop saw is very similar to other handheld tools.
 However, it has a pneumatic feature.
 As a result, this pneumatic feature gives it an automated edge over its counterparts.
-They are popular for thin sheet cutting, and they can cut quite fast and more accurately due to their design.
+They are popular for thin sheet cutting and can cut quickly and more accurately due to their design.

-The popular circular saw has vast cutting applications, and it is also suitable for cutting stainless steel.
-More so, its flexibility makes it suitable for making custom patterns on stainless steel.
+The popular circular saw has vast cutting applications and is also suitable for cutting stainless steel.
+Its flexibility makes it suitable for making custom patterns on stainless steel.